zanoniaustin/SoftwareStudioProject/core-backend/backend-readme.md

 This model is trained using images from the pokemon-cards.csv dataset, with a total of 13,088 images.The reported Training Set Accuracy is 0.9362.Model training time around ~2 hours 15 minutes.
 Important: This model is currently optimized for clean, high-quality images similar to those in the training dataset.It may not correctly identify real-world photos of Pokémon cards taken with a phone or under different lighting, backgrounds, or angles.
 For best results on real-world uploads, additional training on such photos is recommended.

+## How to Run Notebook
+  1. Install Dependencies
+         Review and use the provided requirements.txt.

+  2. Directory Structure to Update

+         Check/Update Paths:

+            Ensure these directories exist and are correctly referenced in the notebook:
+            Base Directory->model,label,data
+            Parent Directory->images,Data,ALL_Pokemon_Cards,ALL_Pokemon_Cards_standard

+   3. Required Datasets
+         Image Dataset: Folder containing Pokemon card images (must be placed in Data directory).
+         Metadata CSV: File pokemon-tcg-data-master 1999-2023.csv (must be placed in Data directory).

+   4. Testing via Image Upload
+         Upload or select an image.
+         Use the same preprocessing (resize, normalize).
+         Predict card with the saved model.
+         Lookup card details in metadata.

+## Directory Structure

+## High-Level Steps
+   Image Preprocessing:
+      -Remove duplicates, check for corrupt files.
+      -Convert images to RGB, resize to 224x224, save as JPEG.
+   Build manifest CSV linking image paths and metadata (id, set, etc).

+   Merge Datasets:Merge image manifest with pokemon-tcg-data-master 1999-2023.csv on id.

+   Label Mapping:Assign each unique card id an integer label (id2idx, idx2id).

+   Dataset & Dataloader:All images used for training (no split).

+   Apply strong data augmentation in transforms.

+   Model Training:
+      -Use a pre-trained ResNet (replace final layer with num_classes).
+      - Train on all images, save model as .pth.

 ## Credits / Data Sources

 - **Pokémon TCG Card Images Dataset**